|

 news in a few days.
 Rebels are in front five hundred yards from our pickets.
 We have recieved heavy reinforcements, and another

 battle is imminent.
-A.D.S.

 |